 Why are we interested?
 Well these boundaries between the Maldives and Mauritius include the Chagos archipelago.
 And if you’ve been listening, the International Court of Justice unequivocally said that Chagos belongs to Mauritius.
-If you havent, check out our podcast with lawyer Philippe Sands dicussing returning the territory to its population after a long history of exploitation by the United Kingdom.
+If you haven’t, check out our podcast with lawyer Philippe Sands discussing returning the territory to its population after a long history of exploitation by the United Kingdom.

-To follow the court case, Molly traveled to ITLOS headquarter in Hamburg on her birthday, which coincidentally enough she shares with lawyer Philippe Sands.
+To follow the court case, Molly travelled to ITLOS headquarters in Hamburg on her birthday, which coincidentally enough she shares with lawyer Philippe Sands.
 She explains all the latest developments in the case.
 After we talked with Molly public hearings continued.

-Molly also gives us a taste for the atmosphere in the courtroom, the collection of international maritime lawyers and the tribunal that has more judges than most, but nearly all part time.
+Molly also gives us a taste of the atmosphere in the courtroom, the collection of international maritime lawyers and the tribunal that has more judges than most, but nearly all part-time.
 And most important, she brings us all the fun side of being in court: ketchup comparisons and “condimental” puns.